ankitbishtkec/generic-ecommerce-website/README.md

 20- Every chef is associated to many localities so the item created by them are only available in their associated localities.

-21- Each item can have mutiple availabilty time period and can be order between those periods only.
+21- Each item can have multiple availability time period slots and can be order between those periods only.

 22- Each item can have multiple delivery time and each delivery time has a price and quantity assigned to it.
 User selects the delivery time during checkout and pays price belonging to the selected delivery time slot.